 - Political stability in a region known for its uncertainty.

-Since the launch of Doi Moi (Renovation), in 1986, Vietnam has moved from a subsidiary economy towards a globally integrated, socialist oriented market economy.
+Since the launch of Doi Moi (Reform), in 1986, Vietnam has moved from a subsidiary economy towards a globally integrated, socialist oriented market economy.
 Since 1990, Vietnam’s average economic growth rate of 5.5 percent has been second only to the People’s Republic of China (PRC) in Asia.
 In 2019, Vietnam’s GDP growth was more than 7 percent, and 2020 marked a growth rate of 2.9 percent, placing Vietnam among a handful of nations globally that reported positive economic growth amid the pandemic.
-Vietnam started 2021 with an expected economic growth rate of 6.5 percent, before climbing to 7.2 percent to stand first among ASEAN countries in 2022, according to the International Monetary Fund.
+According to World Bank, Vietnam started 2021 with a lower economic growth rate, which was nearly 2.6 percent, and expected to climb to 7.5 percent in 2022.
+Significantly, in Quarter 3 of 2022, the rate started increasing to 13.67 percent, and it was forecasted to rise more in the next quarter.
+Therefore, Vietnam is projected that its GDP will stand first among ASEAN countries in both 2022 and 2023.
 Research from Fitch Ratings said that Vietnam’s economy remains robust due to a rise in exports and domestic activity.
 Additionally, manufacturing operations shifting from PRC to neighboring nations, in part because of PRC’s relationship with The United States, is also contributing to the growth.
 With these ongoing trends, Vietnam will be one of the most important U.S strategic partners in Asia Pacific.

 The 2001 U.S.–Vietnam Bilateral Trade Agreement (BTA) transformed the bilateral commercial relationship between thetwo nations and accelerated Vietnam’s entry into the global economy, with Vietnam joining the World Trade Organizationl (WTO) in January of 2007.
-Since the BTA, bilateral trade increased from USD 2.9 billion in 2002 to over USD 75.7 billion in 2019, transforming Vietnam into the seventhlargest source of U.S. imports and 27th largest destination for U.S. exports.
-Vietnam was a major beneficiary of enhanced trade ties; in 2020, Vietnam held a USD 63.4 billion trade surplus with the United States.
+Since the BTA, bilateral trade increased from USD 2.9 billion in 2002 to over USD 110 billion in 2021, transforming Vietnam into the sixth largest source of U.S. imports and 28th largest destination for U.S. exports.
+Vietnam was a major beneficiary of enhanced trade ties; in 2021, Vietnam held a USD 81 billion trade surplus with the United States.

 U.S. goods exports to Vietnam in 2020 were nearly USD 10 billion, slightly decreased from USD 10.9 in 2019 and an increase of 270 percent compared to 2010.
 The top categories of U.S. goods benefiting from the increase of exports were electrical machinery, cotton, aircraft, plastic and machinery products.